aethernet/balena-preload-test/readme.md

 - `image/overlay2/repositories.json` (partial of a json, which will have to be merged with existing one when injecting)

 ## How to track those files
-Doing a `docker inspect _image Name Or Id_` will output a json with informations about the layers (`RootFs`) and overlays (`GraphDrivers`).

-Overlays are quite easy to track as `GraphDriver.Data.LowerDir` is a string listing `diff` folders of all the `overlays` separated by a `:`.
-It's just a matter of splitting and cleaning the string.

-Diff Layers on the other hands are more complex to track as they're listed as `diffId` while they're stored on disk in `image/overlay2/layerdb/` using `chainId`.

-For the highest layer (first in the list) chainId = diffId, so that one is easy to locate.
+Manifest will list `diff-id` for each layers.
+But on the file system, the folder will be named using `chainId`.

-For all other layers : `chainId(n)` is `sha256(diffId(n) + ' ' + chainId(n-1))`.
+`chainId(n)` is `sha256(chainId(n-1) + ' ' + diffId(n))`
+Except for highest layer as that one has no parent so for that one `chainId` = `diffId`.

-Hopefully each of those layers (directory) contains a `parent` file which contains the chainId of the layer above them.
+Each of those layer has a `parent` file which contains the `chainId` of the parent, this can be used for extra check.

-So starting with the highest layer (no parent), we can scan the layers to find the one who have it as a `parent`, repeat with layer2, ... until we have them all (we know the quantity in advance).

-Each of those layers also contains a `cacheId` file containing the hash of the corresponding overlay.
-This can be used as a security to ensure we have all the right layers and corresponding overlays.
+Each of those layers also contains a `cacheId` file containing the hash of the corresponding overlay, using that file we can find the corresponding `overlay2` folder.

-### Better solution to find the layers :
-TODO: As we have the list of diffId and the algorithm to hash their chainId, we should simply compute it instead of searching for which one have the right parent.
+In each `overlay2` folder we have a `link` file which contains the "short name" used in the `l` folder to create a `symlink` back the the `overlay2/_id_/diff` folder.
+Those symlinks are used to limit the size of the `mount` parameter used when mounting the overlays together.

 ## Apps.json
 This file contains instruction about the target state of the device for the `balena-supervisor`.
 There's no good way of getting it yet (cf previous notes).

 It has to be copied at the root of the `resin-data` partition.

+Note that starting with `v13` of `supervisor`, supervisor expects an `apps.json` `v3`, prior is `v2`.

 ## repositories.json
 That file contains the relation between `image tags` (aka names) and `image id`.